 Further, it contains no artificial fragrance and doesn’t have a strong scent so that it won’t irritate your morning sickness.

 This belly butter will help prevent the development of stretch marks by nourishing and hydrating your skin.
 It can also help relieve the pain and itching you may feel as your skin gets stretched to the max.
-It uses shea butter, organic herbs, and essential oils to help restore your skin’s elasticity and prevent the appearance of stretch marks — or help reduce the severity of existing ones.
+It uses shea butter, organic herbs, and oils to help restore your skin’s elasticity and prevent the appearance of stretch marks — or help reduce the severity of existing ones.

 You can continue to use this belly butter to help restore elasticity to your stretched skin after pregnancy.